yegor256/blog/_posts/2017/apr/2017-04-05-pdd-in-action.md

 Second, you add a [webhook](https://help.github.com/articles/about-webhooks/) to your GitHub repository: `http://www.0pdd.com/hook/github` (with just `push` event and any content type).
-I would actually recomment to send GitHub notifications through [ReHTTP]({% pst 2017/sep/2017-09-05-rehttp-http-repeater %}) and use this URL for the webhook:
+I would actually recommend to send GitHub notifications through [ReHTTP]({% pst 2017/sep/2017-09-05-rehttp-http-repeater %}) and use this URL for the webhook:
 `http://p.rehttp.net/http://www.0pdd.com/hook/github`.